MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/single-server-clusters.md

 > Applies to: Azure Stack HCI, version 21H2

-This article provides information about Azure Stack HCI single server.

-This article provides an overview of running Azure Stack HCI, version 21H2 on a single server, also known as a single-node cluster.
+This article provides an overview of running Azure Stack HCI on a single server, also known as a single-node cluster.
 Using a single server minimizes hardware and software costs in locations that can tolerate lower resiliency.
 A single server can also allow for a smaller initial deployment that you can add servers to later (scaling out).

 Along with the benefits mentioned, there are some initial limitations to recognize.

 - Single server deployment needs to be done through PowerShell.
 - Single servers must use only NVMe or SSD drives.
 - Stretched (dual-site) clusters don't support individual servers (you must use a minimum of four servers in a stretched cluster).
 - To install updates in Windows Admin Center, you can't use the Cluster Manager > Updates tool.
 Instead, you can use the single-server Server Manager > Updates tool or use Server Configuration tool (SConfig).
-You'll have to get solution updates directly from your solution vendor.
+For solution updates (such as driver and firmware updates), see your solution vendor.
 - Host update that requires a restart will cause downtime to running virtual machines (VMs).
 Shut them down gracefully before restarting the host.

 ## Prerequisites